Efficient energy use: Industry

 Industries use a large amount of energy to power a diverse range of manufacturing and resource extraction processes.
 Many industrial processes require large amounts of heat and mechanical power, most of which is delivered as natural gas, petroleum fuels, and electricity.
 In addition some industries generate fuel from waste products that can be used to provide additional energy.

 Because industrial processes are so diverse it is impossible to describe the multitude of possible opportunities for energy efficiency in industry.
 Many depend on the specific technologies and processes in use at each industrial facility.
 There are, however, a number of processes and energy services that are widely used in many industries.

 Various industries generate steam and electricity for subsequent use within their facilities.
 When electricity is generated, the heat that is produced as a by-product can be captured and used for process steam, heating or other industrial purposes.
 Conventional electricity generation is about 30% efficient, whereas combined heat and power (also called co-generation) converts up to 90 percent of the fuel into usable energy.

 Advanced boilers and furnaces can operate at higher temperatures while burning less fuel.
 These technologies are more efficient and produce fewer pollutants.

 Over 45 percent of the fuel used by US manufacturers is burnt to make steam.
 The typical industrial facility can reduce this energy usage 20 percent (according to the US Department of Energy) by insulating steam and condensate return lines, stopping steam leakage, and maintaining steam traps.

 Electric motors usually run at a constant speed, but a variable speed drive allows the motor's energy output to match the required load.
 This achieves energy savings ranging from 3 to 60 percent, depending on how the motor is used.
 Motor coils made of superconducting materials can also reduce energy losses.
-Motors may also benefit from voltage optimisation.
+Motors may also benefit from voltage optimization.

 Industry uses a large number of pumps and compressors of all shapes and sizes and in a wide variety of applications.
 The efficiency of pumps and compressors depends on many factors but often improvements can be made by implementing better process control and better maintenance practices.
 Compressors are commonly used to provide compressed air which is used for sand blasting, painting, and other power tools.
 According to the US Department of Energy, optimizing compressed air systems by installing variable speed drives, along with preventive maintenance to detect and fix air leaks, can improve energy efficiency 20 to 50 percent.